 Jasper is quite common in Nevada, and you can find it just about anywhere.
 You can go to Churchill County, and hunt for it in the Bell Mountain Mining District, the Bell Canyon, or head to Clark County and go to Henderson, or the Muddy Mountains.

-Some other great places are Douglas County, the Pine Nut Mountains, or Mount Siegel, Wellington Hills, Elko County, Coal Mining District, Delano Mining District, Spruce Mountain, or Esmeralda County.
+Some other great places are Douglas County, the Pine Nut Mountains, Mount Siegel, Wellington Hills, Elko County, Coal Mining District, Delano Mining District, Spruce Mountain, and Esmeralda County.

 Where To Find Crystals in Nevada?